Easy Hawaii-Style Sweet and Sour Spare Ribs Recipe

 An easy and quick recipe for a perfect mixture of pineapple, vinegar, and spare ribs.

-My dad swears by this recipe because it is the closest recipe to his mom’s Sweet and Sour Spare Ribs.
-He remembers her making it in a big aluminum pot with pineapple for family potlucks.
+My dad swears this is the closest recipe to his mom’s sweet and sour spare ribs.
+He remembers her cooking it in a big aluminum pot, pineapple and all, for family potlucks on Maui.

-Sweet and sour spare ribs is definitely a local favorite especially with my family.
-If you are a fan of having something sweet and sour, this is the perfect dish!
+Sweet and sour spare ribs is a local Hawaii favorite, especially in my family.
+If you love the combination of sweet and sour, this dish delivers every time.

-Sweet and sour spare ribs was brought to Hawaii from China which was then adopted to be part of a local dish.
-You’ll find a lot of local Chinese families having their own versions of this dish but this recipe is my family favorite and will probably be yours too.
+Sweet and sour spare ribs were brought to Hawaii from China and later adopted as part of a local dish.
+Local Chinese families across Hawaii have their own version of this dish.
+This is my family’s version, and I think it will become yours too.

 What type of ribs to use

-You can use either pork spare ribs or baby back spare ribs.
-Baby back spare ribs are the most common ribs used in this dish because of its tender and leaner meat.
+You can use either pork spare ribs or baby back ribs.
+Baby back ribs are the most common choice for this dish because the meat is leaner and more tender.

 Spare ribs are more budget friendly and have more meat in between the bones.
 That meat in between the bones also has more marbling which means more flavor.

 Either ribs are still an excellent choice to use for this Sweet and Sour Spare Ribs recipe.
 Just be sure to cut the ribs into 2×2 inch pieces.
-If you are a rib lover you should check out my other rib recipes like Kalbi Ribs.
+If you love ribs, try my Kalbi Ribs recipe next.

 pork spare ribs